Design as a Service (DaaS)

 The same logic applies to how you should prioritize your DaaS requests.
 Put 80% of your design budget toward the highest-impact assets.

-1. Portfolio and style fit
+How to 1.
+Portfolio and style fit

 Review their work carefully.
 Does their aesthetic match your brand's visual direction?